yousef-s/react-validator/README.md

   fullName: isFacebookCEO,
   bestBuddy: {
     predicate: isTheBestPirate,
-    message: 'Oh no, he's not the best!'
+    message: 'Oh no, he is not the best!'
   }
 }